AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information was added on how to personalize a delivery’s label with event variables that have been declared in the workflow’s external signal activity.
 [Read more](../../developing/using/uc-calling-resource-id-key.md)

+A new section has been added detailing how to create a user in Adobe Campaign Standard.
+[Read more](../../administration/using/users-management.md)

+A troubleshooting has been added for Dynamic Reporting.
+[Read more](../../reporting/using/troubleshooting.md)

+A diagram explaining how the different In-App templates handle personal information has been added.
+[Read more](../../channels/using/preparing-and-sending-an-in-app-message.md)

 ## July 2019 {#release-july-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)